Morphsec88/vse-compute-over-storage/README.md

 During reconstruction, the decoder reads the transient event log.
 By capturing which of the 8 time slots received a pulse, and analyzing if that pulse signature was SHORT or LONG, the state machine instantly re-evaluates the exact binary configuration of both nibbles.
 The channels are synchronized, and the pristine, uncompressed 8-bit byte is immediately committed to the local storage interface with zero bitstream transmission over the network.

+### The Temporal Paradigm Shift: Time as the Information Carrier

+In this architecture, **Time is what fundamentally gives meaning and significance to information**.
+In traditional digital networks, time is merely a passive synchronization clock, while the heavy physical data is shoved through bottleneck cables.
+VSE flips this convention: we actively endow the temporal continuum with state-machine protocols.

+This approach marks the absolute end of a technological era.

+By shifting the burden from transmission to local execution, the sending infrastructure only needs to map a source asset into this structural state-space **exactly once**.
+Once mapped, the physical data stream is completely eliminated.
+The architecture leverages the pure interplay of precise time slots and deterministic local computation on the receiving end to reconstruct reality.
+The result is a staggering, monumental reduction in required network throughput, proving that computation can effectively replace physical data movement.

 ## LEGAL NOTICE & LICENSING RESTRICTIONS

 ### 1. Intellectual Property & Proprietary Ownership